Nick Katsikis: Professional career

 In 1991, Katsikis joined PAOK along with his brother Tom, and played for three years.
 He won the Greek League in 1992.
 Katsikis played with PAOK in 22 games and scored 81 points.
 In 1993 he moved to Dafni.

 He also, played with Namika Lahti, and DJK Würzburg.

 After, their retirement Nick and Tom Katsikis became owners of their family restaurant in Pennsauken Township, New Jersey.

+Coaching career

+Katsikis signed with Athletes Untapped as a private basketball coach on Aug 22, 2024.